+Requirements

-Re Requirements We comply with the International Code of Ethics for Professional Accountants, including International Independence Standards issued by the International Ethics Standards Board for Accountants together with the ethical requirements that are relevant to our audit of the financial statements in the UK reflected in the ICAEW Code of Ethics and the FRC Ethical Standard 2019.
-Co Compliance We are not aware of any relationship between Forvis Mazars and North East Lincolnshire Council that, in our professional judgement, may reasonably be thought to impair our independence.
-We are independent of North East Lincolnshire Council and have fulfilled our independence and ethical responsibilities in accordance with the requirements applicable to our audit. lon-audit and audit fees We have set out a summary any non-audit services provided by Forvis Mazars (with related fees) to North East Lincolnshire Council in Section 6, together with our audit fees and independence assessment.
+We comply with the International Code of Ethics for Professional Accountants, including International Independence Standards issued by the International Ethics Standards Board for Accountants together with the ethical requirements that are relevant to our audit of the financial statements in the UK reflected in the ICAEW Code of Ethics and the FRC Revised Ethical Standard.

+Compliance

+We are not aware of any relationship between Forvis Mazars and North East Lincolnshire Council that, in our professional judgement, may reasonably be thought to impair our independence.

+We are independent of North East Lincolnshire Council and have fulfilled our independence and ethical responsibilities in accordance with the requirements applicable to our audit.

+Non-audit and Audit fees

+We have set out a summary of the non-audit services provided by Forvis Mazars (with related fees) to North East Lincolnshire Council, together with our audit fees and independence assessment.

-We are committed to independence and confirm that we comply with the FRC's Ethical Standard.
+We are committed to independence and confirm that we comply with the FRC's Revised Ethical Standard.
 In addition, we have set out in this section any matters or relationships we believe may have a bearing on our independence or the objectivity of our audit team.